Cipher Department of the High Command of the Wehrmacht: Disintegration

 By end of 1944 and the beginning of 1945, Chi had begun to disintegrate.
 Increasing bombing and difficult working conditions in Berlin forced Chi to transfer to Army Signal School (Heeresnachrichtenschule) (LNS) Halle (Saale) in Halle on 13 February 1945, with the cryptanalytic machinery left lying in the cellar of the Haus des Fremdenverkehrs, Potsdamer Straße, in Berlin.
 Message decryption continued on a limited scale.
 On 13 April 1945, Chi partially dissolved when Colonel Hugo Kettler dismissed all staff who wanted to go home.
 All remaining personnel of Chi again moved on 14 April by military train to Werfen station in Austria.
 It ceased to exist the next day.
-All papers and machinery was destroyed by burning in anticipation of the American forces, the American Ninth Army arriving in the next few days.
+All papers and machinery were destroyed by burning in anticipation of the American forces, the American Ninth Army arriving in the next few days.
 All burnt material was thrown into the River Salzach next to the Werfen station.

 No Verlässliche Nachrichten's (V.N's) (described below) were thrown into the River Salzach.
 V.N's from 1922 to 1939 were deposited in the archive of the Chef des Heeres in Potsdam.
-The V.N's for 1940-1943 were deposited at the Tirpitzufer 38-42, later renamed the Bendlerblock.
+The V.N's for 1940-1943 were deposited at the Tirpitzufer 38–42, later renamed the Bendlerblock.
 The V.N's for the last year were all burnt.